The Terrible Catsafterme

 • 073.
 Margie Babysits – 2/17/1954

-• Margie is taking pictures for a newspaper contest and aims to catch the “Old Lady Robber” in action, but the building manager Mr. Patterson (Frank Jaquet) warns her not to take any more candids.
+• Margie is taking pictures for a newspaper contest and aims to catch the “Old Lady Robber” in action, but the building manager Mr. Patterson (Frank Jaquet) warns her not to take any more candid pictures.
 Margie also gives a copy of a candid photo she took of the cleaning lady Miss Flannigan (Marjorie Bennett), who then phones her partner to tell him that she needs to steal the negative since she is in fact the robber.
 Meanwhile Vern agrees to babysit practical joker Sidney (Stuffy Singer), the grandson of Vern’s client Mrs. Mortenson (Kathryn Sheldon) while she dines with Mr. Honeywell.
 In no time Sidney has climbed out onto the ledge, dropped a water bomb on Mr. Patterson, and flooded the bathroom.
 Verne gets punched in the eye by Patterson.
 Margie agrees to dress up like the Old Lady Robber in order to get Sidney out of the bathroom, but then gets Miss Flannigan to do it.
 While she robs them for real and finds Margie’s negatives, Sidney drops more water on Mr. Honeywell, who had brought Mrs. Mortenson back to check on Sidney.
 They bring a police officer (James Burke) up with them to arrest Vern since they think he is dropping the water, but he ends up catching the robber with Margie’s help.
 She splits her reward money with Sidney, in order to get her father back in good with Mrs. Mortenson.
 2/4/18

 • 082.
 Honeyboy Honeywell – 4/21/1954

 • Margie notices that her father is irritated and exhausted every day he comes from work because Mr. Honeywell is working him too hard.
 She deduces that finding him a mate will occupy his evenings so that Vern won’t have to work so many of them.
-She first asks Mrs. Odetts to marry Honeywell, but Odetts suggests a lonely hearts club.
+She first asks Mrs. Odetts to marry Honeywell, but Odetts suggests a lonely-hearts club.
 Margie visits a man named Ron Kent (John Eldredge) with the 400 Whist & Social Club to hook him up.
 Kent turns out to be crooked and gets his girlfriend Annette Gilmore (Joan Blair) to try and seduce Honeywell and then bleed him dry.
 The plan nearly works as she ingratiates herself into his life, but just before they are married, Margie and Mrs. Odetts visit Kent to thank him and overhear him plotting with Annette.
 Margie also finds out that Annette has talked Honeywell into selling his firm which means her father will be out of a job as well.
 Margie and Mrs. Odetts disguise themselves and visit Annette, claiming to be his long lost wife and daughter, and that Honeywell had attempted divorce but it wasn’t binding.
 Annette calls Kent with this new information, so he pretends to be Annette’s brother and tries to seek a settlement.
-However when he visits Honeywell, it is actually Vern in disguise.
+However, when he visits Honeywell, it is actually Vern in disguise.
 The ruse is nearly ruined when Honeywell walks in on the action, but Mrs. Odetts knocks him out with a frying pan.
 Annette then visits as well, and when she sees the real Honeywell after he wakes up, she knocks him out again.
 Vern and Margie refuse to give any settlement and Kent and Annette leave having gotten nothing out of Honeywell, and Vern keeps his job.
 3/9/20

 • 085.
 Margie and the Shah – 5/12/1954